jpichat/count_paths/README.md

 ==> [naive] estimated number of paths: 24462
 ```

 Here is the distribution of lengths of paths returned after 400.000 runs of `naive_path_generation`.
-We can first observe that the estimated number is close to the exact number of paths, though incorrect; this could be improved by increasing the number of runs (relatively to the actual number of paths).
-Second, we can clearly observe the bias toward short paths (as pointed out by the authors).
+We can first observe that the estimated number of paths is close to the exact number, but still off; this could be improved by increasing the number of runs.
+Second, we can clearly observe the bias toward short paths (as pointed out by the authors), since longer paths are more likely to reach "dead ends" along the way.

+One should also note that multiple valid (s,t)-paths may have the same length, which makes such a histogram tricky to interpret; as opposed to the direct path `(12,3)` which is the only one of length 2.

 ![histo_naive](figures/histo_naive2.png)